Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Jedis/Azure-AAD-Authentication-With-Jedis.md

   This sample is recommended to users looking to build long-running applications that would like to handle reauthenticating with Azure AD upon token expiry.

 * [Authenticate with Azure AD - Using Token Cache](#authenticate-with-azure-ad-using-token-cache):
-  This sample is recommended to users looking to build long-running applications that would like to handle reauthenticating with a Token cache caching a non expired Azure AD token.
+  This sample is recommended to users looking to build long-running applications that would like to handle reauthenticating with a Token cache.
+The Token Cache stores and proactively refreshes the Azure AD Access Token 2 minutes before expiry and ensures a non-expired token is available for use when the cache is accessed.

 * [Authenticate with Azure AD - Azure Jedis Wrapper](#authenticate-with-azure-ad-azure-jedis-wrapper):
  This sample is recommended to users looking to build long-running applications that would like to integrate our recommended wrapper implementation in their application which handles reconnection and re-authentication on user's behalf.